lukeprofits/Monero_Business_Wallet/README.md

 ## Mission Statement
 The goal of this project is to reduce the barrier to entry for merchants, and increase acessability/usage of Monero by creating a simple, user-friendly way for merchants to accept XMR and receive USD.

-# How It Works:
+## How It Works:
-* Launch the wallet
+* Launch the wallet.
 * Select if you would like to have recieved Monero auto-forwarded to cold storage, or converted to a stable coin and auto-forwarded to an exchange (where it can be sold for USD).
-* Select additional privacy settings
+* Configure additional privacy settings if desired.
+* Leave the wallet open and running.
+Incoming payments will automatically be recorded in a local spreadsheet (for taxes), and will then be forwarded based on your preferences.

-# How To Use:
+## How To Use:
 * Make sure you have [Python 3.8](https://www.python.org/downloads/) or newer installed
 * [Download the Monero Business Wallet files](https://github.com/lukeprofits/Monero_Business_Wallet/archive/refs/heads/main.zip) extract all the files from the .zip you downloaded and put them in a folder
 * [Download the Monero CLI Wallet](https://www.getmonero.org/downloads/#cli), extract all the files from the .zip you downloaded and put them in the same folder